-For 21 years, Mary Jo Maute taught the history of the Northwest Coast people to thousands of Whatcom County school children, brought art to families experiencing homelessness, inspired high school students to consider careers in the arts, and taught adults painting and art techniques through various workshops.
+For 21 years, Mary Jo Maute taught the history of the Northwest Coast people to thousands of Whatcom County children, brought art to families experiencing homelessness, inspired high school students, and taught adults painting and art techniques through various workshops.
 Last month, Maute, an education and program coordinator at the Museum, retired from her position, but her legacy will remain.
 Before leaving, Maute reflected on her time and experiences at the Museum.

 How long have you worked at the Whatcom Museum, and what role(s) have you had?

 Twenty one years ago, we moved to Bellingham from Montana, where I had served as the Curator of Education at the Yellowstone Art Museum.
 We were drawn here for this job at the Museum.

 My role has been planning and presenting programs that relate to the permanent and special exhibitions, most often working with school groups to enhance the school curriculum.
 The school program that has kept me the busiest since day one is the People of the Sea and Cedar tour and workshop.
 Pretty much every 3rd grader in Whatcom County and many from Skagit, Snohomish, and Island Counties benefit from this program.
 One would think that running this remarkable program for 21 years would become tiring, but I love working with children and everyone has a good time.